-For the Illinois Corn Precision Conservation Management program's recent data analysis, no-till emerged as a consistently profitable choice with an average yield of 219 bushels per acre over the past eight years, despite lower power and direct costs.
+For the Illinois Corn Precision Conservation Management program's recent data analysis, no-till emerged as a consistently profitable choice with an average yield of 219 bushels per acre over the past 8 years.

 The annual data publication from the Illinois Corn Precision Conservation Management program (PCM) highlights trends and goes deep into the practices that distinguish the top 25% most profitable farms within the program.
 PCM is a program of the Illinois Corn Growers Organization that helps farmers adopt conservation practices that are both financially and environmentally beneficial, assessing tillage, cover crops and nutrient management.